 Our dedicated teams of officers, police staff, special constables and volunteers are working effectively to detect and deter criminality, manage offenders and prevent re-offending, as well as dealing with anti-social behaviour with a strong commitment to neighbourhood policing.
-This is reflected in the National Crime Figures which have again confirmed North Yorkshire as the safest and lowest crime place in England.
+This is reflected in the National Crime Figures published in January 2019, which have again confirmed North Yorkshire as one of the safest and lowest crime places in England.